 “This issue is related to a broader AWS outage.
 We’re monitoring closely and working to restore full service.
 We’ll continue to update.
 Your funds are safe,” Coinbase posted.

 In a separate update, Coinbase pinpointed the disruption to a specific Availability Zone, use1-az4 in the AWS US-EAST-1 region, where temperatures had spiked.
-The exchange said it would re-enable trading shortly.
+The primary issue was resolved, and the exchange re-enabled trading.

 Subscribe to our YouTube channel to watch leaders and journalists provide expert insights